 Through the process of transcription, mRNA is formed from the DNA.
 The mRNA has all the coding information, the entire mRNA set of the genome is called transcriptomes.

-By analysing the transcriptomes or entire set of mRNA, the amount of total gene expression can be determined.
+By analyzing the transcriptomes or entire set of mRNA, the amount of total gene expression can be determined.

-Through the process of translation, a chain of amino acid is formed from the mRNA in the cytoplasm.
+Through the process of translation, a chain of amino acids is formed from the mRNA in the cytoplasm.

 The entire process is known as “central dogma” which is regulated by the regulatory elements.

 Sometimes, DNA polymerase inserts the wrong nucleotide or some external factor damages our DNA, it happens!